Byron/gitoxide/etc/discovery/odb.md

           Existing implementations need to adjust their trait bounds and operate differently to accommodate.
 Counting objects and packing would be a good benchmark though, even though the latter doesn't even scale that well due to the required dashmap to check for existing objects.
 In other words, currently there seems to be no actual benchmark for parallel usage.
-            - In single-threaded operation the trait-bounds would prevent creation of packs unless they are adjusted as well, leading to `git-pack` requiring its own feature toggle which we really try hard to avoid, but probably can be placed on application level, which has to use that to setup gix-features accordingly, making it bearable.
+            - In single-threaded operation the trait-bounds would prevent creation of packs unless they are adjusted as well, leading to `gix-pack` requiring its own feature toggle which we really try hard to avoid, but probably can be placed on application level, which has to use that to setup gix-features accordingly, making it bearable.
 This means though that we need to implement single-threaded and multi-threaded versions of everything important, like pack generation based on the count (which already has a single-threaded version).